Jinx53/AlphaPhi/client/README.md

 - `src/` - Main source code for the React application.
 - `public/` - Static files and the HTML template.

-### Environment Variables

-If your project uses environment variables (e.g., for API endpoints), create a `.env` file in the root directory and add your variables there.

 ---